VarynInc/inxys/sitedev/email/README.md

 Test all edits in all browsers for all responsive device resolutions: desktop, tablet, phone.

-When complete, copy the updated source files to ../../Enginesis/public/sites/106/email.
+When complete, copy the updated source files to ../../Enginesis/public/sites/109/email.
+You can use the node task `npm run deployemail` to do this.
 Note these files are not version controlled in the Enginesis site (they are .gitignore'd) so the source remains here but the source seen by users is on Enginesis (it's really in the database.)

 Once copied to Enginesis, run `npm run update-email`.
 This just minifies the HTML files.
 Sync the -d, -q, and live stages so that they all have the exact same version of the files.
 You must get the final email source on the live server in order